awalkaday/online-book/README.md

-# symmetrical-octo-funicular
+# online book project
-onchain book about *awalkaday.art*
+a book about *awalkaday.art*